Two-dimensional pulse dynamics and the formation of bound states on electrified falling films: Introduction sec:intro

 \section{Introduction\mylab{sec:intro}}

 Flowing liquid films are central to a wide variety of industrial applications and engineering systems.
-The flow itself may be an inherent part of a film's utility, for example, in its use as a cooling mechanism for microelectronic circuits, its use in falling film evaporators and chemical reactors, in scrubbers, and in oil transfer pipelines and gas-liquid wells.
-In such systems, spatial heterogeneity in the film thickness, which arises as a natural feature of the dynamics, may be exploited to enhance the intended purpose of the film, for example in promoting heat transfer \citep[e.g.][]{park2003three}.
-In other applications, a static film may ultimately be required, but nonetheless the flow dynamics may play an important role at the production stage, for example, in the deposition process in film coating applications.
+Spatial heterogeneity in the film thickness, which arises as a natural feature of the dynamics, may be exploited to enhance the intended purpose of the film, for example in promoting heat transfer \citep[e.g.][]{park2003three}.

 Electric fields have been proposed as a viable control mechanism in liquid film flows.
 Examples include the creation of microscale surface patterning in the absence of inertia and shear \citep{schaeffer2000electrically}, and their suggested use in cylindrical space radiators \citep{kim1994}.
 In this study, we discuss the use of an electric field as a means of controlling the dynamics, most notably the formation of solitary and bound-state pulses, in the flow of a liquid film down an inclined plate.
-In the simplest configuration, and when the electric field is either absent or else its intensity is sufficiently low, the film has uniform thickness and the flow velocity adopts the classical, semi-parabolic Nusselt profile.
-This state is unstable to long-wave perturbations when the Reynolds number exceeds a critical value that depends on the angle of inclination~\citep{benjamin1957wave, yih}; for a vertical plate or one inclined at an obtuse angle to the horizontal, the film is unstable at any Reynolds number.
+A flat film is known to become unstable to long-wave perturbations when the Reynolds number exceeds a critical value that depends on the angle of inclination~\citep{benjamin1957wave, yih}; for a vertical plate or one inclined at an obtuse angle to the horizontal, the film is unstable at any Reynolds number.
 For an acute angle of inclination, the flow can be destabilised even at zero Reynolds number by increasing the intensity of the electric field.
 The surface profile of an unstable film exhibits a rich variety of spatial and temporal structures, ranging from almost harmonic waves at the flow inlet to highly nonlinear wave patterns sufficiently far downstream.
 Recent reviews of falling film dynamics can be found in \cite{craster2009dynamics}, \cite{kalliadasis2011falling} and \cite{ruyer2014dynamics}.